AUCR/AUCR/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide detailed steps for reproducing the issue.

-1. step 1
+1.  step one
-2. step 2
+2.  step two
 3.  you get it...

 ## Context

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.

-* Docker Version:
+-   Docker Version:
-* Python Package's version's:
+-   Python Package's version's:

 ## Failure Logs